LiangJiuyang/LiangJiuyang.github.io/_pages/about.md

 Preprints
 ======
-1. C. Chen, **J. Liang**, Z. Xu, and Q. Zhang, Random Batch Sum-of-Gaussians Method for Molecular Dynamics of Born–Mayer–Huggins Systems.
-2. **J. Liang**, L. Lu, and S. Jiang, [Fast Ewald Summation with Prolates for Charged Systems in the NPT Ensemble](https://arxiv.org/abs/2601.00161).
+1. **J. Liang**, L. Lu, and S. Jiang, [Fast Ewald Summation with Prolates for Charged Systems in the NPT Ensemble](https://arxiv.org/abs/2601.00161).
-3. X. Gao, S. Jiang, **J. Liang**, and Q. Zhou, [An O(log N) Monte Carlo method for periodic Coulomb systems](https://arxiv.org/abs/2601.09288).
-4. Z. Jiang, **J. Liang**, and Q. Zhou, [Random batch sum-of-Gaussians method for molecular dynamics simulation of particle systems in the NPT ensemble](https://arxiv.org/abs/2602.23582).
+2. Z. Jiang, **J. Liang**, and Q. Zhou, [Random batch sum-of-Gaussians method for molecular dynamics simulation of particle systems in the NPT ensemble](https://arxiv.org/abs/2602.23582).

 Talks and Posters
 ======